denizsimsekk/LyricsGame/README.md

 A fun and interactive music quiz app built with Jetpack Compose, Clean Architecture, and ExoPlayer.
 Test your music knowledge through multiple game modes: Guess the Track, Guess the Album, and Guess the Artist.

+🤖 AI & Intelligence

+Gemini API – Used to analyze user answers and find the most similar options when generating quiz choices

+- Helps provide smarter and more relevant distractors

+- Improves quiz quality by avoiding random or unrelated answers

 🛠️ Tech Stack

 **Architecture**